maxxiimo/the-front-end-manifesto/chp5-mobile-on-rails.md

 Over time Fidelity developed an extensive database of devices their global customer base used which included information about the devices screen size, operating system, browser, and other pertinent information.
 Armed with this Fidelity could then serve markup depending on the request and the information it contained.

 Fast-forward to today, and you can still effectively use device user agents and third-party databases to identify device characteristics and based on this information serve appropriate markup and styles.
 Doing this in Rails is not too difficult.
-Take a look at the [Mobile Solutions Roundup][Mobile Roundup] in the Appendix to get an idea of what's available.
+Take a look at the [Mobile Solutions Roundup][Appendix 3] in the Appendices to get an idea of what's available.

 ### Mobylette